bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Remove the `treeLikelihood` and `TreeHeight` parameters from the `tracelog`, and add `<log idref="origin.t:empty"/>`.

-Our XML is finally ready!
+Our XML file is finally ready!

 >**Save** all changes to your XML file and close it.

 We can now run the analysis in BEAST2.
-As with the exponential coalescent model, it's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it (check back to the instructions for the running the **exponential coalescent** XML if you skipped this).
+As with the exponential coalescent model, it's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it (check back to the instructions for running the **exponential coalescent** XML if you skipped this).

 >Open the program and select `dinosaur_BDSKY.xml` (or `dinosaur_BDSKY_final.xml` if you're using our ready-made version).
 If you have **BEAGLE** installed tick the box to **Use BEAGLE library if available**, which will make the run faster.
 Hit **Run** to start the analysis.
 >